 Of the hundreds of couples I’ve helped through such situations in my intensive marriage retreats, I have never found a couple who correctly understood what was really at the root of the distress that was tearing them apart.
 Each partner had theories about what was going on.
 But usually that involved blaming.
 Nobody saw the larger picture.
 And typically there was a whole lot of misinterpretation that prevented each person from truly understanding the other — or feeling understood themselves.

-I am honored to be a part of helping couples discover how any crisis can be the launching pad for more deeply understanding each other and feeling more connected than they had ever felt before.
+I am honored to help couples discover how any crisis can be the launching pad for more deeply understanding each other and feeling more connected than they had ever felt before.
 No matter how many retreats I have led, I am continually amazed how just a few days of dedicated focus in a supportive environment can bring partners back together, even if they have felt miles apart for years, or even decades!